hannaliebl/hannaliebl.com/content/blog/2021-year-in-review.md

 I did some more freelance work with [Track1099](https://www.track1099.com/), mostly helping implement a redesign of their website.
 I appreciated getting to do some pure CSS/HTML work.

+Finally, I started using [Obsidian](https://obsidian.md/) for my notes this year.
+I wrote a [whole post](https://www.hannaliebl.com/blog/using-obsidian-for-software-development-notes/) on how useful I find Obsidian for software development notes.

 ## The Rest of Life Outside Work

 Outside of work, a lot has happened.
 Obviously, the continuation of the COVID-19 pandemic affected my life and psyche, as I'm sure it did for almost anyone reading this.
 But we also bought a house and moved (back) to Massachusetts this year.
 This was my first full year of being a parent, too.
 I was extremely grateful to both the companies I worked for in 2021 for being flexible to me as a new parent and as a parent during COVID.